pilathraj/info/english/Readme.md

 5. **It** is often used to talk about the weather, the time, dates, and distances etc..,
 6. **He** is a pronoun used to refer to a male person.
 7. **She** is a pronoun used to refer to a female person.
+8. **Our** is a possessive pronoun.
+It shows that something belongs to or is related to a group that includes the speaker.

 ### Adverb
 1. **Here** is an adverb that indicates a location or place.